FAQs

 Whether trekking or driving through Nepal, the warmth and friendliness of the people is evident everywhere.
 'Home Stay' tours and treks invariably include an evening in a family home – usually followed by cultural dances and displays.

-The main Hindu religious festivals of Dasain and Tihar are held during October and November: when optimal temperatures and clear skies tend to prevail.
+The main Hindu religious festivals of Dashain and Tihar are held during October and November: when optimal temperatures and clear skies tend to prevail.
 (This is crowded high season).

 What Travel Documents are required for Nepal?